lencx/ChatGPT/UPDATE_LOG.md

 ## v0.10.3

+> Note: As of now the ChatGPT desktop app has added a lot of exciting features and it continues to improve, as the app grows it has gone far beyond what ChatGPT was intended for.
+I want to make it the ultimate goal that any website can be easily wrapped to the desktop through user customization.
+So it needed an international user guide to guide users to use it more professionally.
+And https://app.nofwl.com is the manual for the app, which will be built into the app (`Menu -> Window -> ChatGPT User's Guide`) so you can access it anytime.
+It's just starting at the moment, so stay tuned.

 Fix:

 - Incompatible configuration data causes program crashes (https://github.com/lencx/ChatGPT/issues/295)

+Feat:

 - Silent copy text

-Feat:

-- markdown export support distinguishes between users and bots (https://github.com/lencx/ChatGPT/issues/233)
+- Markdown export support distinguishes between users and bots (https://github.com/lencx/ChatGPT/issues/233)

 ## v0.10.2